Ypurek/playwright-automation/readme.md

 Test project to show

 - features of MS Playwright on Python
 - automation project structure using pytest

+All tests designed to cover application [Test-Me](https://github.com/Ypurek/TestMe-TCM)

 Tools: